KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 The instrumented shader code generates "error records" in a specific format.

-This description includes the support for future GPU-Assisted Validation features such as checking for uninitialized descriptors in the partially-bound scenario.
+This description includes the support for future GPU Assisted Validation features such as checking for uninitialized descriptors in the partially-bound scenario.
 These items are not used in the current implementation for descriptor array bounds checking, but are provided here to complete the description of the